-- (1) Jean-Christophe Tellier is also the chair of the Executive Committee. - (2) These Directors meet all independence criteria according to the Belgian Companies Code (the "BCC") and the 2009 Belgian Code on Corporate Governance (the "2009 Code"). - (3) These Directors are representatives of Financière de Tubize S.A., the main shareholder of UCB.
+- (1) Jean-Christophe Tellier is also the chair of the Executive Committee. - (2) These Directors meet all independence criteria according to the Belgian Companies and Associations Code and the 2020 Belgian Code of Corporate Governance (the "2020 Code"). - (3) These Directors are representatives of Financière de Tubize S.A., the main shareholder of UCB.